Sue9104/web-manual/interface/owner-project-management.md

 <span id='feedback'></span>

-Owner need quick reply to guest's issues.
+Owner needs a quick reply to guest's issues.

 > Please see [issue status](../glossary.md#issue-status) for description of status.